jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 deleting the comments.
 For Oboe the popular minifier library *Uglify* was chosen.
 Uglify performs only surface optimisations, concentrating mostly on producing compact syntax by manipulating the code's abstract syntax tree.
+Google Closure
+Compiler [@closure],
-An alternative option would have been Google Closure Compiler [@closure], a more sophisticated optimiser which leverages a deeper understanding of the program.
+a more sophisticated optimiser which leverages a deeper understanding of the program, would be an alternative option.
 Unfortunately, proving equivalence in highly dynamic languages is often impossible and Closure Compiler is only safe given a well-advised subset of Javascript.
 It delivers no reasonable guarantee of equivalence if code is not written as the Closure team